Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Introduction

 \section{Introduction}

 In this paper, we will prove the following two theorems.

-\begin{theorem}[Folklore] Suppose that $M_1$ and $M_2$ are two finite, simplicial complexes that represent closed, oriented 3-manifolds.
-Then, as a corollary of the geometrization theorem, it is recursive to determine if they are PL-homeomorphic. \end{theorem}
+\begin{theorem}[After Thurston \cite{Thurston:kleinian}] Suppose that $M_1$ and $M_2$ are two finite, simplicial complexes that represent closed, oriented 3-manifolds.
+Then, as a corollary of the geometrization theorem, it is recursive to determine if there is an orientation-preserving homeomorphism $M_1 \cong M_2$. \end{theorem}